m8ttyB/secretmustache/source/posts/2013/06/mozillians-redesign.rst

    :target: https://mozillians.allizom.org

 A preview of the new site is live on our staging server - `mozillians.allizom.org`_
-- and ready for your critical eye.
+- and is ready for your critical eye.
 We welcome you to explore the new site and offer your feedback and suggestions.

 Test Plan